NuTyX/packages-x86_64/README.md

-## Ports for constructing the 'base-extra' 'cli-extra and 'gui-extra' collections
+## Ports for constructing the 'cli-extra and 'gui-extra' collections

 Contributions are welcome.
 If you don't know what it all about, please take the time to read the documentation at http://www.nutyx.org/en/build-package.html